mosieurlaurin/kicad-libraries/README.md

 # kicad-libraries
-Custom made libraries for Kicad
+Those are custom libaries I made for use with Kicad